Marion railway station: Rebuild

 As part of the electrification of the line, Marion station was rebuilt in 2013, with a new waiting shelter installed, an underpass built and the bridge demolished.
 The underpass was built at the northern end to replace the overpass and pedestrian crossing.
 The project was completed on 30 November 2013.
 Local residents had expressed their preference that the overpass be replaced instead, based largely on undesirable behaviour that occurs in an underpass because of the lack of visibility.
 Although it was meant to address flooding issues that had plagued the area, the underpass flooded twice in 2014.

-Platform Length
+Platform length

-In 2017, it was addressed that the station can not facilitate trains longer than five cars in length.
+In 2017, it was addressed that the station cannot facilitate trains longer than five cars in length.
 This is a problem on AFL game days when trains of six carriages must overhang the platform.
 DPTI have not acted further on the issue and the platform is unlikely to be extended in the near future however it would be preferable for the better function of this station.
 As of the upgrades to the station in 2014, the platform was slightly shortened due to the new underpass being constructed at the North end of the station where a ground level pedestrian crossing formerly sat.